ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: commit()

             Applies all previously configured pin levels, termination modes, clocks, triggers, and pattern timing to a digital pattern instrument.
-If you do not call the :py:meth:`nidigital.Session.commit` method, then the :py:meth:`nidigital.Session._initiate` method or the :py:meth:`nidigital.Session._burst_pattern` method will implicitly call this method for you.
+If you do not call the :py:meth:`nidigital.Session.commit` method, then the :py:meth:`nidigital.Session._initiate` method or the :py:meth:`nidigital.Session.burst_pattern` method will implicitly call this method for you.
 Calling this method moves the session from the Uncommitted state to the Committed state.